golioth/reference-design-template/README.rst

   Aludel-Mini
 * `libostentus`_ is a helper library for controlling the Ostentus ePaper faceplate
+* `zephyr-network-info`_ is a helper library for querying, formatting, and returning network connection information via Zephyr log or Golioth RPC

 Using this template to start a new project
 ******************************************